TareqNewazShahriar/signalr-state-retainer/README.md

 **Options:**

-* signalrHubName *(string)*: Pass the name of your CS/VB class that implemented the SignalR Hub.
+* signalrHubName *(string)*: Pass the name of your C#/VB class that implemented the SignalR Hub class.
 For example:
 ```js
 signalrHubName: 'NotificationHub'
 ```